-The opera house is Milan is a must-see.
+The opera house in Milan is a must-see.
 I happened to be there while the orchestra was rehearsing.
 Hearing them practice is moving and dramatic.
-I got the chance to stand at the top of the booth and hear them play a song they were performing later that evening.
-I wasn’t in town long enough to hear a performance, but while in Milan I highly recommend checking the opera house’s schedule.
+I got to stand at the top of the booth and hear them play a song they were performing later that evening.
+I wasn’t in town long enough to hear a performance, but while in Milan, I highly recommend checking the opera house’s schedule.

 Leonardo da Vinci National Museum (The Last Supper)

-Leanardo Da Vinci is one of the most famous painters of all time.
-Don’t miss the chance to see some of his work on display such as ‘The Last Supper” at the Museo Nazionale della Scienza e della Tecnologia Leonardo da Vinci.
+Leonardo Da Vinci is one of the most famous painters of all time.
+Don’t miss the chance to see some of his work on the display, such as ‘The Last Supper” at the Museo Nazionale della Scienza e della Tecnologia Leonardo da Vinci.

 Duomo di Milano

 The Roman Catholic Cathedral in Milan is one of the most photographed places in Italy.
 Once you see it, you will know why.
-It is the second-largest cathedral in the world and the church did not scrimp on expensive in the building process.
+It is the second-largest cathedral in the world, and the church did not scrimp on the expensive of building process.
 It took a total of six centuries to build.
-This cathedral’s dramatic Gothic style architecture is constructed with marble from the quarries, and after the decades of construction, it continues to dazzle visitors year after.
-Additionally, while access to the Duomo is free, is you want to head to the room it will cost a small fee.
+This cathedral’s dramatic Gothic style architecture is constructed with marble from the quarries, and after decades of construction, it continues to dazzle visitors year after.
+Additionally, while access to the Duomo is free, if you want to head to the room, it will cost a small fee.

-Gucci, Prada, and Louis Vuitton are just a few of the stores you can find in Milan, Italy.
+Gucci, Prada, and Louis Vuitton are just a few stores you can find in Milan, Italy.
 Milan is a high-end fashion guru’s gold mine.
 As an avid traveler with a nomadic lifestyle, investing in expensive clothing has no purpose for me.
-Even though I don’t plan on taking anything home in a Prada bag I still enjoy admiring the aesthetics of the carefully designed displays.
+Even though I don’t plan on taking anything home in a Prada bag, I still enjoy admiring the aesthetics of the carefully designed displays.

 Lunch on the go (eggplant sandwich)

 With so much to see in a new city, I often grab lunch on the go.
-While food in an important stop on your cultural adventure of Italy optioning for cheaper lunch options will helps me stay on a budget.
+While the food in an important stop on your cultural adventure of Italy, optioning for cheaper lunch options will help me stay on a budget.
 Stop in a sandwich shop and grab a quick eggplant panini to go.

-When in Italy I eat carbs whenever possible.
-Downtown Milan there is a wide variety of restaurants to choose from and your taste buds won’t be disappointed.
-Since Milan is a part of Northern Italy much of the food has Swiss and French influence, but you can never go wrong with a bowl of pasta.
+When in Italy, I eat carbs whenever possible.
+In downtown Milan, there is a wide variety of restaurants to choose from, and your taste buds won’t be disappointed.
+Since Milan is a part of Northern Italy, much of the food has Swiss and French influence, but you can never go wrong with a bowl of pasta.
 For most meals in Milan, you should expect to pay around 15-20 Euros.

 This Gelateria specializes in chocolate.
-I order an orange dark chocolate gelato, and after my first bit I knew it was the choice for me.
+I ordered an orange dark chocolate gelato, and after my first bit, I knew it was my choice.

 Airbnb in Sereno

-Sereno is a great alternative to staying in the city.
+Sereno is an excellent alternative to staying in the city.
 Booking a hotel, hostel, or Airbnb in the heart of Milan or Lake Como can be expensive.
 Sereno is only a short train ride away from Milan and Lake Como.
-It allowed exploring these grand cities without the large price tag of the city.
+It allowed exploring these grand cities without the hefty price tag of the city.

 Find your bliss at the edge of the water in Lake Como.
-If you don’t believe a Milan/ Lake Como weekend trip is the ideal romantic getaway once you see Lake Como’s lakeside I am certain you will be convinced.
+If you don’t believe a Milan/ Lake Como weekend trip is the ideal romantic getaway, once you see Lake Como’s lakeside, I am sure you will be convinced.
 The views alone make the short train ride completely worth it.
-The houses, hotels, and shops bleed into the mountains and I spend the first couple hours during my arrival in Lake Como strolling around the city and admiring the lakeside and mountainous views.
+The houses, hotels, and shops bleed into the mountains, and I spend the first couple hours during my arrival in Lake Como strolling around the city and admiring the lakeside and mountainous views.

 Veggie wraps and frizzante for lunch at Piadineria Rosticceria Siciliana

 As a vegetarian on a budget stopping by Piadineria Rosticceria Sicilianna is the perfect lunch spot for a quick bite.
-I don’t like to go hungry, but I also don’t mind grabbing something quick to curb my hunger.
+I wouldn’t say I like to go hungry, but I also don’t mind grabbing something quick to curb my hunger.

 Weird water fountains

-Unlike the United States, asking for water is never free.
+Different from the United States, asking for water is never free.
 Most stores only sell bottles of water.
-Not to worry, there are water fountains all over, but they won’t look like the water fountains you are used to seeing.
-If you see a water fountain like the one in the picture below it is perfectly safe to drink out of.
+Not to worry, there are water fountains all over, but they will look different from the ones you are used to seeing.
+If you see a water fountain like the one in the picture below, it is perfectly safe to drink out of.